Bank of England: Post-war nationalisation

-1913 attempted bombing

-A terrorist bombing was attempted outside the Bank of England building on 4 April 1913.
-A bomb was discovered smoking and ready to explode next to railings outside the building.
-The bomb had been planted as part of the suffragette bombing and arson campaign, in which the Women's Social and Political Union (WSPU) launched a series of politically motivated bombing and arson attacks nationwide as part of their campaign for women's suffrage.
-The bomb was defused before it could detonate, in what was then one of the busiest public streets in the capital, which likely prevented many civilian casualties.
-The bomb had been planted the day after WSPU leader Emmeline Pankhurst was sentenced to three years' imprisonment for carrying out a bombing on the home of politician David Lloyd George.

-The remains of the bomb, which was built into a milk churn, are now on display at the City of London Police Museum.
+in June 1998 responsibility for the regulation and supervision of the banking and insurance industries was transferred from the bank to the Financial Services Authority.
+A memorandum of understanding described the terms under which the bank, the Treasury, and the FSA would work toward the common aim of increased financial stability.
+(Ten years later, however, after the 2008 financial crisis, new banking legislation transferred the responsibility for regulation and supervision of the banking and insurance industries back to the Bank of England).

 21st century

+The bank decided to sell its banknote-printing operations to De La Rue in December 2002, under the advice of Close Brothers Corporate Finance Ltd.

 Mervyn King became the Governor of the Bank of England on 30 June 2003.

 In 2009, a request made to HM Treasury under the Freedom of Information Act sought details about the 3% Bank of England stock owned by unnamed shareholders whose identity the bank is not at liberty to disclose.
-In a letter of reply dated 15 October 2009, HM Treasury explained that "Some of the 3% Treasury stock which was used to compensate former owners of Bank stock has not been redeemed.
+In a letter of reply dated 15 October 2009, HM Treasury explained that "Some of the 3% Treasury stock which was used to compensate former owners of bank stock has not been redeemed.
 However, interest is paid out twice a year and it is not the case that this has been accumulating and compounding."

-The Financial Services Act 2012 gave the bank additional functions and bodies, including an independent Financial Policy Committee (FPC), the Prudential Regulation Authority (PRA), and more powers to supervise financial market infrastructure providers.
+In 2010, the incoming Chancellor announced his intention to merge the Financial Services Authority back into the bank.
+In 2011 an interim Financial Policy Committee (FPC) was created (as a mirror committee to the Monetary Policy Committee) to spearhead the bank's new mandate on financial stability.
+The Financial Services Act 2012 gave the bank additional functions and bodies, including an independent FPC, the Prudential Regulation Authority (PRA), and more powers to supervise financial market infrastructure providers.
+It also created the independent Financial Conduct Authority.
+These bodies are responsible for macroprudential regulation of all UK banks and insurance companies.

 Canadian Mark Carney assumed the post of Governor of the Bank of England on 1 July 2013.
 He served an initial five-year term rather than the typical eight.
 He became the first Governor not to be a United Kingdom citizen but has since been granted citizenship.
 At Government request, his term was extended to 2019, then again to 2020.
 As of January 2014, the bank also had four Deputy Governors.

 BOEN was dissolved, following liquidation, in July 2017.

 Andrew Bailey succeeded Carney as the Governor of the Bank of England on 16 March 2020.

-Functions

-Two main areas are tackled by the bank to ensure it carries out these functions efficiently: